TaylorJadin/jadin.me/content/posts/2023/06/a-quick-db-webui-for-docker/index.md

 docker-compose up -d --remove-orphans
 ```

-Stopping Adminer when it's not in use saves on resources, as well as provides the security benefit, of completing eliminating the possibility that anyone could log in to it.
+Stopping Adminer when it's not in use saves on resources[^2], as well as provides the security benefit of completing eliminating the possibility that anyone could log in to it.

+[^2]: Not that it really uses many 🤷🏻‍♂️